4Maksio/HalfwayTriangle-R-/README.md

 ## [EN]

+### The working files are before the commit "Start of refactoring"

-The *[triangles.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/Triangles.r)* script generates a simple fractal graphic based on triangles.
+The *[triangles.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/triangles.r)* script generates a simple fractal graphic based on triangles.

 The generating algorithm is as follows: